sandeepkumar2606/TO_Do_App/README.md

 ## Overview

-It is a simple TODO application using NodeJS and MongDB. where a user of this application can create,edit and delete all the ToDo items .
+It is a simple TODO application using NodeJS and MongDB , where a user of this application can create,edit and delete any number of ToDo items .

 ### Screenshot